 We recommend Apple Macintosh MacBook Pro laptops.
 A laptop puts a student’s work at their fingertips anytime and anywhere they wish to work.
 We also recommend that you buy the fastest laptop computer you can afford with extra RAM and a high-capacity external hard drive for external storage and backups.
 The university has some minimum hardware configurations.

 The University Bookstore sells computers with an educational discount.
-We recommend the 15-inch models, though any size will be fine.
 If you purchase a laptop, consider purchasing an external display.

 Graphic Design students should also purchase a subscription to Adobe’s Creative Cloud which includes many of the applications used in the industry like InDesign, Photoshop and Illustrator.
 The Creative Cloud subscription also gives students access to Adobe's font library.
-You can subscribe to this software through the University Bookstore.
-We also recommend the acquisition of a word processor/spreadsheet package (either Apple’s iWork or Microsoft Office 365).
+You can subscribe to this software at adobe.com.

 Out(In)side at Graphic Design's Senior Studio Exhibition